 #7: Are There IG Controls for Inbound or Outbound Attorneys?

 When attorneys join or leave a firm, there are a lot of backend processes that must be followed to ensure that not only are the right files coming or going, but also that they’re all compliant with clients’ outside counsel guidelines (OCGs).
 Today, you can invest in a RM solution that includes IG controls that enables you to manage and track every step of this process.
 A specialized dashboard means you can capture rules according to each client’s OCG policies, guaranteeing that you’re always on top of things.

 #8: Does It Include User-Defined Graphical Management Reporting?

 The best RM software empowers your staff to stop relying on IT for a variety of daily tasks.
 By handing over ownership to records managers and other staff, you can lower your IT overhead.

 One of those essential tasks is the creation of ad-hoc reports.
-It’s a good idea to invest in software that offers a high level of user-defined reporting, and which presents those results in an easy-to-read graphical format.
+With that in mind, important records management software features to look for include the ability to generate user-defined reports, and the ability to present those results in an easy-to-read graphical format.

 #9: Is the UI and Menuing System Intuitive?

 No one wants to use RM software that looks like it was designed in the 90s.
 Today, users want software that’s intuitive and doesn’t require extensive training.
 Look for the ability to manage and view all documents using a single pane of glass.
 It should provide a unified workspace where staff can search for files using any field.
 Once they’ve located the files that interest them, they click a button to send a request to records management.

 Compare these two examples below.
 Which one would you rather use?